August 23: Today in Royal History

 August 23, 1740 – Birth Ivan VI, Emperor of All Russia in St. Petersburg, Russia

 The story of Ivan VI and his family is one of the most tragic stories in royal history.
 Ivan VI, Emperor of All Russia (Ivan Antonovich) succeeded to the throne at the age of two months.
 A little more than a year later, Ivan was deposed and spent the next 23 years imprisoned before being murdered during the reign of Catherine II (the Great).
-His parents spent the rest of their lives imprisoned and with the exception of his sister Catherine, all his other siblings were born while their parents were imprisoned.
+His parents spent the rest of their lives imprisoned and except for his sister Catherine, all his other siblings were born while their parents were imprisoned.
 His siblings remained imprisoned until 1780.

 Unofficial Royalty: Ivan VI, Emperor of All Russia